txzhu2050/MORE-Stress/README.md

 # MORE-Stress: Model Order Reduction based Efficient Numerical Algorithm for Thermal Stress Simulation of TSV Arrays in 2.5D/3D IC
 ## Overview
-This repo contains the implementation of **MORE-Stress**, a novel numerical algorithm for efficient thermal stress simulation of TSV arrays in 2.5D/3D ICs based on model order reduction.
+This repo contains the implementation of **MORE-Stress**, a novel numerical algorithm for efficient thermal stress simulation of TSV arrays in 2.5D/3D ICs based on finite element method and model order reduction.
 The detailed methodology is described in the paper.
 ## Requirements
 ```